fossfreedom/coverart-browser/README.md

  - optional flat-button toolbar style
  - revised popup menu style genre & playlist windows when number of entries would exceed the desktop height
  - Use album and album-artist sort order tags for sorting if these values are utilised
+ - Allow user-defined genre names to be created mapped against default system genre icons
+ - Allow user-defined genre icons to be displayed.
+These can override system genre icons if required

 *How it works:*